confluentinc/streaming-ops/README.md

 		kubectl get -n kube-system deployment/sealed-secrets-controller -o json | jq '.status.availableReplicas'

-6. Retrieve the secrets controller public key for this environment.
+6. Retrieve the secret controller's public key for this environment.
 The public key is stored in `secrets/keys/<environment>.crt`, _but not checked into the repository_.
 See the Bitnami docs for long term management of secrets.

 		make get-public-key ENV=dev

-7. Create and deploy the sealed secrets 4 steps:
+7. Create and deploy the sealed secrets in 4 steps:

-  * Create your secret file, like the example `secrets/example.secret` containing your endpoints and secret values.
+  * Create your secret file which should look like the example `secrets/example.secret` containing your endpoints and secret values.
 We are going to store the entire properties file we pass to Kafka clients as a secret.
 This allows us to mount the entire properties file as a volume on Pods, making configuring applications in Kubernetes easier.
 You can obtain this properties file, along with your secret values, from the Confluent Cloud web console under "Tools & client config", or from the `ccloud` cli.
 In the future these steps will be automated within this repository to support creating environments.

   * Use `kubectl` to create a generic secret file from your properties file and put it into a staging area (`secrets/local-toseal`). _The namespace, secret name, and generic secret file name are related in this command, do not change them without understanding the seal script, executed next_.